walsh9/walsh9.github.io/_posts/2014-08-26-oh-by-the-way.md

 No escape characters!
 Perfect!
 It pretty much just works but there are few small considerations.

   1. Unless your ASCII art is perfectly left-aligned, you have to manually specify an [indentation indicator][5].
-If you don&#8217;t, automatic indentation detection will fail and you&#8217;ll get errors when trying to parse your YAML.
-Here I use a &#8220;`1`&#8221; (1 space) but you can use any value you prefer.
+If you don't, automatic indentation detection will fail and you'll get errors when trying to parse your YAML.
+Here I use a "`1`" (1 space) but you can use any value you prefer.
 You also need to indent your ASCII art to the appropriate level relative to the rest of the document.
   2. You also have to consider whether or not you want to include the trailing line break in your data.
-In this case I use the &#8220;`-`&#8221; [chomping indicator][6] to request &#8220;stripping&#8221; of the final line break.
+In this case I use the "`-`" [chomping indicator][6] to request 'stripping' of the final line break.

-So that&#8217;s what that &#8220;`|1-`&#8221; means.
+So that's what that "`|1-`" means.

-The YAML documentation actually has it&#8217;s own [ASCII art example][7] but it uses a sample that doesn&#8217;t require the indentation indicator, so it can be a bit confusing when you just try to drop something else into the example and get parsing errors.
+The YAML documentation actually has it's own [ASCII art example][7] but it uses a sample that doesn't require the indentation indicator, so it can be a bit confusing when you just try to drop something else into the example and get parsing errors.
 Yes my first attempt went like that.
-Now you don&#8217;t have to make the same mistake I did.
+Now you don't have to make the same mistake I did.

  [1]: http://www.yaml.org/
  [2]: https://github.com/walsh9/asciibots/blob/master/src/data/asciibots.yml